 This activity will help your kids exercise their bodies and minds, so it’s a win-win!
 Write out clues that will take your kids inside, outside, and – for older kids – all over the neighborhood.
 If you aren’t the most creative writer, a quick Internet search can provide you with some premade clues to use.
-You can also find premade scavenger hunts all over the place with free treasure apps like Klikaklu and websites like Huntzz.com.
+You can also find premade scavenger hunts all over the place with free treasure apps and websites like Huntzz.com.
 Spend a summer Saturday with your family analyzing clues and hunting for free treasure.

 Bowl for FREE!